matt-tha/CICP-MOD4/lab3.md

 6. On the Advanced Settings screen de-select Perform Surveillance Cameras fingerprinting and select Check for Network Exposures.
 7. Examine the discovered entities using the Quick Information pane in the lower section of the interface.

-This concludes the lab exercise.
+This concludes the lab exercise, continue to lab 4.